Management (MT)

 Quarter Credit Hours: 5 | Prerequisite: None

-In this course, you will explore the management and delivery of organized, amateur sports programs.
-Topics will include legal issues, budgeting, and economic models, facility management, and scheduling.
+This course provides individuals the fundamental knowledge associated with the management and delivery of organized sport programs.
+Topics include legal aspects, budgeting, and economic models, facility management, and scheduling.

 Quarter Credit Hours: 5 | Prerequisite: None